Genghis-Larsen/CS-A0/README.md

 The program will detect all other files as data files.
 Unless they are inaccessable; then they will be detected as such.

 Assignment A0 also contains a testing script, bash.sh.
 This script creates files of the various types; and checks if file.c recognizes them correctly.
+This script can be run in the terminal with the `test test.sh` command while in src/ directory.
 ### Authors
 - Felix Larsen / cws242
 - Andreas Redsøe Olsen / vjc544